Skip to main content

 • memory-context shows the current eligible automatic projection

-• memory-search shows the broader daemon-owned memory browse/search surface visible to that session
+• memory-search shows the broader daemon-owned memory browse/search surface visible to that session, but recovered-run results keep a session-local boundary unless run_memory_policy.search_visibility=learning_scopes

 Returned search results include operator-facing metadata such as: